Corporate Beekeeping Services & Pollinator Programs

 We stock our hives with Apis mellifera ligustica, a species of honeybee bred for docility, place them in low-traffic areas and service them with highly trained, locally certified professional beekeepers.
 Our beehives and beekeepers are fully insured for personal liability and damage.
 We can provide you with a certificate of insurance (COI) if needed.

 It’s not essential that forage be immediately available to your bees, as they can travel as much as four miles to find food and water.
 That said, local sources of nourishment require less energy consumption for bees and make for healthier hives.
 Most of our clients add pollinator gardens, and rethink their landscaping, once their bees are established and have become an integral part of their corporate family.
 Pollinator gardens and pollinator friendly landscaping help to beautify your property, provide oases of calming nature for employees and tenants, and can improve your building’s LEED certification rating.

-We have over 500+ corporate clients, representing such industry leaders as Beacon Capital Partners, Four Seasons Hotels, Harvard Business School, JPMorgan Chase, L’Oreal, MIT/Media Lab, and Whole Foods.
+We have over 500+ corporate clients, representing such industry leaders as Beacon Capital Partners, JLL, Four Seasons Hotels, Boston College, JPMorgan Chase, L’Oreal, and Whole Foods.